 PSK cannot be legally sold in the United States; however, the pure version of turkey tail that was used in a breast cancer study can be found at Fungi Perfecti under the label “Host Defense.”
 Because this turkey tail mycelium is in its pure form, it’s considered an FDA-approved nutraceutical, allowing it to be marketed as a supplement.

-Turkey Tail Mushroom vs. False Turkey Tail Mushroom
+Vs. False Turkey Tail Mushroom

 There’s actually a type of mushroom that’s referred to as “false turkey tail mushroom” or golden curtain crust because they are turkey tail mushroom lookalikes.
 The scientific name for false turkey mushroom is Stereum ostrea, and it’s a basidiomycete fungus.
 Like turkey tail mushroom, false turkey tail has concentric circles of many colors, but they are described as being more red than turkey tail.
 The name ostrea actually means “oyster” to describe the mushroom’s shape.